 - 2 teaspoons cumin

 - Put all of the ingredients into a large non-reactive saucepan.
 I use my enameled cast iron pot.

 - Put this pot of goodness on the stove-top, cover, bring to a boil then immediately turn down to a simmer.

-- Tip the cover to let some air escape and simmer gently, the the cover tipped for about an hour.
+- Tip the cover to let some air escape and simmer gently, with the cover tipped for about an hour.